 - Observe how the child responds to what they’re watching.

 - Ask questions about their understanding of what happened.

-- Fill in the blanks about what happened with clear and honest responses, even if that means giving them a little more information than they ask or introducing new words or concepts.
-Don’t lie or skirt the truth, this often leads to more confusion.
-(For example: It would have been easy for me to avoid the dreaded ‘D’ word by telling the kids that the King and Queen went on a trip and never came back.
-But then the message they are then left with is that sometimes parents go away on trips and never return to their children.
+- Fill in the blanks about what happened with clear and honest responses, even if that means giving them a little more information than they asked for or introducing new words or concepts.
+Don’t lie or skirt the truth, as this often leads to more confusion.
+(For example: It would have been easy for me to avoid the dreaded ‘d’ word by telling the kids that the King and Queen went on a trip and never came back...
+But then the message they are left with is that sometimes parents go away on trips and never return to their children.
 That’s not much better!)

 - Discuss how they think the characters are probably feeling.
 Discuss times they have felt this way.

 - If necessary, discuss the events of the movie in the context of their life.
 For example, if something hits particularly close to home, address how it is and is not the same.

 The instances of death in Disney movies are abundant, but only in a select few is it so integral to the plot that a parent/child discussion is absolutely warranted.
 Here are the three we've recently discussed in my household.
 Feel free to share any additional examples (Disney or non-Disney) in the comments below.

 Ugh... this scene gives me a pit in my stomach.
 Most of us have seen it: When Bambi and his mom hear hunters nearby, they make a run for the thicket.
 But when they get there, Bambi finds himself alone.
 He walks through the snowy woods calling for his mother until a buck arrives and tells him "Your mother can't be with you anymore."
 It's brutal.

 Things you may want to discuss with your child:

 - Gauge whether they understand what happened to Bambi's mother.

 - Ask: Do you understand why his mother can't be with him anymore?